 If you love your network users, please set all your bandwidth monitoring

-was working for a large retail client who had widespread reports of their
+was working for a large retail client whose

-point-of-sale app randomly failing.
+point-of-sale app seemed to be randomly failing in the stores.
 The network admin insisted the WAN

 links were fine.
 His proof was a graph of 5-minute samples that showed

 an average utilization of under 25%.
-Within a few minutes of turning on
+We turned on Netflow and, within a few minutes,

-Netflow, it was clear that the actual traffic level was closer to 10%
+it becamd clear that the actual traffic volume was 10%, but that

-except for a Microsoft replication job that was pegging the link for a
+a Microsoft replication job pegged the link to 100% for a couple minutes

 In the well-run enterprise, capacity planning goes far beyond a